Kingfrankbob/Retro-Racer/README.md

 ### Prebuilt:
 Go to the most recent Release or Pre-Release and download the files, extract the zip and run the exe.
 As long as you have dotnet 7.0.1 installed you should be fine.
 ### To build:
-Clone the repo, and then navigate to the folder via the Windows Powershell, (ANY VERSION OF POWERSHELL IN THE TERMINAL APPLICATION WILL NOT WORK!!!).
+Clone the repo, and then navigate to the folder via the Windows Powershell, (ANY VERSION OF POWERSHELL IN THE TERMINAL APPLICATION WILL NOT WORK!!!). <br>
 From there you should be able to dotnet build, and then dotnet run and do it yourself.
 Its a lot easier to download the exe so thats my personal opinion.
 ## Other Cool Stuff:
 ### Credits: